PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 14:33:38
+Last updated: 2024-04-02 14:35:41
-Random Quote: True friendship ought never to conceal what it thinks. - Jerome
+Random Quote: Finding good players is easy.
+Getting them to play as a team is another story. - Casey Stengel